-To recall a preset, select the Recall button in the row assocated with the desired preset.
+To recall a preset, select the Recall button in the row associated with the desired preset.
 You can also export a preset file to your computer or import a preset file from your computer.

-Note: AJA recommends that presets only be used between the same types of devices.
-In other words, only use presets from Ki Pro Minis with other Ki Pro Minis, not with Ki Pros.
+NOTE: AJA recommends that presets only be used between the same types of devices.
+In other words, only use presets from Ki Pro Quads with other Ki Pro Quads, not with Ki Pros.

 At any time you may perform a recall of the Factory Settings if you have presets enabled.

-Important: presets do survive reboots of the device.
-If you want to be sure that your device does not have someone else's settings in place, you can perform a recall of Factory Settings prior to configuring and working with the Ki Pro Mini.
+Presets do survive device reboots.
+If you want to be sure that your device does not have someone else's settings in place, you can perform a recall of Factory Settings prior to configuring and working with the Ki Pro Quad.